-This manual describes the layout and installation procedures required to properly assemble and install the roof curb.
-Illustrations in Figure 1 reference dimensional data regarding roof opening construction.

-Each curb package ships un-assembled, along with the required hardware and gasketing material.

-Roof insulation, cant strips, flashing (if desired), and nails must be furnished by the installing contractor.
+- This manual describes the layout and installation procedures required to properly assemble and install the roof curb. - See Figure 1 dimensional data regarding roof opening construction. - Each curb package ships un-assembled, along with the required hardware and gasketing material. - Roof insulation, cant strips, flashing (if desired), and nails must be furnished by the installing contractor.